comecattin/ILM/README.md

 # ILM
-Repository of the different python codes developed during my M2 insternship at the ILM
+Repository of the different codes developed during my M2 insternship at the ILM

 ## Water simulation
   Inside the water/ directory.